1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 To deploy Mailman

-on the machine, import the SSH key and your OpenRC
+, import your SSH key and the OpenRC

 , termius